Warning: This review contains major plot spoilers.

 Routh’s convincing performance leaves no doubt that this is the same character once played by Reeve.
 The transition is seamless.
 The movie’s tallest hurdle and biggest question mark becomes its highest accomplishment.
 Routh is the key to Superman Returns, and his performance carries the movie.
 He brings new strength to Clark and a new sensitivity to Superman.

-Although the crystal aspect of the plot is a clever use of the Superman movie continuity, Superman Returns suffers a tiny bit from an issue that also affected the first Superman movie.
+Although a plot point involving the power of Kryptonian crystals is a clever use of the Superman movie continuity, Superman Returns suffers a tiny bit from an issue that also affected the first Superman movie.
 It is a bit too long and would have benefited from more trimming in the editing room.

 Subplots, involving a fiancé (Richard White, played by James Marsden) and a five-year-old child (Jason White, played by Tristan Lake Leabu) for Lois Lane (Kate Bosworth) offer interesting new twists to the Superman mythos.
 While it brings a certain vulnerability to Superman, hopefully screen time will not dramatically increase for Lois and Superman’s son should there be a sixth movie.